immich-app/immich/docs/docs/developer/setup.md

 Please refer to the [Flutter's official documentation](https://flutter.dev/docs/get-started/install) for more information on setting up the toolchain on your machine.

 The mobile app asks you what backend to connect to.
-You can utilize the demo backend (https://demo.immich.app/) if you don't need to change server code or can run the server yourself per the instructions in the prior section.
+You can utilize the demo backend (https://demo.immich.app/) if you don't need to change server code or can run the server yourself per the instructions above.

 ## IDE setup